 The highest number a background or card field can have is the total number of fields on that background or card; the lowest number a background or card field can have is 1.
 (For more details, see "Tab Order and Layers" in Chapter 4, "Text in HyperCard.")
 Field ID

 Every field has a field ID unique in its stack.
 Unlike a field's name or number, the ID number is permanent and unchangeable.
 When you delete a field, its ID number is permanently retired from the stack.

-Special field actions: Advanced HyperCard creators can use the ID number to create special field actions.
-See the HyperCard Script Language Guide for details on this advanced feature.
+Advanced HyperCard creators can use the ID number to create special field actions.